stephenrdoyle/hcontortus_xqtl/03_code/hcontortus_xqtl.workbook.genomewideplots.md

 ## Genome-wide: F3 generation before and after drug treatment

-Aim is to show genetic differentiation between pre and post treatment F3 generation for each of the control,  benzimidazole,  levamisole,  and ivermectin XQTL datasets
+- Aim is to show genetic differentiation between pre and post treatment F3 generation for each of the control,  benzimidazole,  levamisole,  and ivermectin XQTL datasets
+- the replicate sets of the treatment groups are outlined below
+     - note: for the drug treatment conditions, the first and second replicates are technical replicates of the one biological replicate.
+In the analyses, only the first of the technical replicates were used.
+     - oth

 | Group | Replicate Pair | Data column |
 | --- | --- | --- |